See the latest bonus categories from the Chase Freedom card and get tips on how to maximize your cash back.

 |January – March||April – June||July – September||October – December|

-What is included and excluded in the ‘Phone, cable and internet services’ category?
+What is included and excluded in the grocery stores category?

-What is included and excluded in the ‘Wholesale clubs’ category?
+What is included and excluded in the streaming services category?

-- Stock up on gift cards at wholesale clubs for purchases throughout the year, to help meet the spend cap.
+- Buy gift cards at grocery stores (if the store allows) for purchases throughout the year – this will help you meet the spend cap.

-- Stock up on items from wholesale clubs that you can use throughout the year, such as cleaning supplies or canned goods.
+- Stock up on items from grocery stores that you can use throughout the year, such as non-perishables or cleaning supplies.

 Comparing Chase and Discover bonus categories